oasis-tcs/openc2-ap-pf/oc2pf.md

     * SHOULD respond with 'Rule number currently in use' in the status text.

 ### 2.3.3 Query
 The valid Target types and Arguments for the query Action are summarized in Table 2.3-2 Command Arguments Matrix.
-Sample Commands are presented in [Annex A](#annex-a-sample-commands).
+Sample Commands are presented in [Appendix E](#appendix-e-sample-commands).

 Upon receipt of 'query [target]' Command with an Argument that is not supported by the Actuator, PF Consumers: